 No, we aren’t referring to booze.
 That’s pretty much guaranteed to be a big fat no, but you can BYO other things to cut your costs.
 With budget airlines, you generally pay extra for those basic services you may be used to so instead of forking out on board, come prepared.

 Pack your own snacks and meals as another way to cut your costs.
-But make sure you check first.
+But make sure you check first what you are allowed to take on board.
 Not all budget airline carriers will allow you to eat your own meals onboard.
 Snacks are generally fine though and BYO snacks are a lot cheaper than triple priced flight food.

 6. Be Flexible